The Vanishing Point

 Organizational memory is distributed across multiple systems.
 Each has its own way of forgetting:

 The real problem?
-These systems don't connect.
+These layers don't connect.
 The database doesn't inform the culture.
-Social networks don't update procedures.
+Social networks don't update formal procedures.
 Individual knowledge doesn't become collective wisdom.

 This creates gaps where knowledge falls and disappears.
-These gaps aren't empty.
-They're filled with traces of absent knowledge.
-The organization acts differently because of what it's forgotten, even though it can't say what.
+The organization acts differently because of what it's forgotten, even though it can't name what's missing.

 What Forgetting Feels Like